Past & Current Presidents

 O’Neill is a skilled political organizer, having worked on such historic campaigns as Hillary Clinton’s campaign for the Democratic presidential nomination, Barack Obama’s presidential campaign, and the campaign leading to the election of Louisiana’s first woman U.S. senator, Mary Landrieu.
 She also worked to elect women’s rights supporters to judgeships and the state legislature in Louisiana, as well as the successful campaign to elect former Maryland NOW president and NOW National Board member Duchy Trachtenberg to the Montgomery County (MD) Council.

 O’Neill holds a bachelor’s degree in French with distinction from Northwestern University and a law degree magna cum laude from Tulane University.
 She has one child, a daughter who is a proud feminist

-Toni Van Pelt, longtime feminist and secular humanist activist, was elected president of the National Organization for Women (NOW) in 2017.
-She is also president of the NOW Foundation and chairwoman of the NOW Political Action Committee, and serves as the principal spokeswoman for all three entities.
+Toni Van Pelt, a longtime feminist, and secular humanist activist, was elected president of the National Organization for Women (NOW) in 2017.
+She is also president of the NOW Foundation and chairwoman of the NOW Political Action Committee and serves as the principal spokeswoman for all three entities.